hammerlab/spree/README.md

 $ cd slim && node server.js
 ```

 [`slim`][] is a Node server that receives events from Spark/`spark-json-relay` and writes them to the Mongo instance that Spree is watching.

+By default, `slim` listens for events on `localhost:8123` and writes to a Mongo at `localhost:3001`, which is the default Mongo URL for a `spree` started as above.

 ### Build [`spark-json-relay`][]